This course will develop your clinical skills, knowledge and critical understanding of minor injury and illness management to an advanced level.

 Eligibility

-Participants should be registered health professionals with a minimum of two years post-qualification experience.
-You should be working in a healthcare setting where you see patients presenting with minor injury and/or illness.
-Relevant workplace opportunities and organisational support should be in place to enable you to achieve successful completion of the course.
-You must have access to mentors/supervisors who will be able to assess you in practice.
+You should be a registered health professional with a minimum of two years post qualification experience.
+You should be working in a healthcare setting where you see patients presenting with undifferentiated minor injury and/or illness.
+Relevant workplace opportunities and organisational support should be in place to enable you to achieve successful completion of the module (see below with regard to the assessment).

 English requirements